Shuhaib123/GTV-Final_Submission-/README.md

 # Go Trace Visualizer (GTV)

-## Summary
+## Overview

-**Go Trace Visualizer (GTV)** is a synchronization-aware visualization, topology reconstruction and analysis system for Go concurrency.
-It instruments workloads, processes `runtime/trace` data through a shared semantic pipeline, and renders execution as a layered topology in both live and offline viewers.
+**Go Trace Visualizer (GTV)** is a concurrency visualization and analysis system for Go programs built on top of `runtime/trace`.

-Its core strengths are:

-* a dual live/offline replay model
+It helps developers, students, and instructors understand how concurrent Go programs behave by transforming trace data into a semantic, graph-oriented view of execution.
+Rather than exposing only low-level runtime events, GTV organizes behavior into meaningful concurrency structures such as:

+* goroutine creation and relationships
+* channel creation and communication flow
-* first-class synchronization handling
+* synchronization interactions
+* blocking and waiting behavior
+* causal and topology overlays

+GTV supports two primary operating modes:

+* **Live replay**, where trace data is processed and streamed incrementally over WebSocket while the program runs
+* **Offline replay**, where a completed `trace.out` file is converted into `trace.json` and explored after execution

+The project combines several subsystems into one end-to-end workflow:

+* a Go source instrumenter
-* shared trace processing logic
+* a shared trace processor
-* instrumentation-aware workload generation
-* teaching-friendly and debug-friendly views
+* a live HTTP/WebSocket server
+* an offline parser
-* browser-based topology exploration with narration and filtering
+* browser-based graph viewers

-In short, GTV is a project for making concurrent Go execution easier to **see, explain, and debug**.
+* shared topology-building and narration logic

+This makes GTV useful both as a **teaching tool for Go concurrency** and as a **debugging tool for synchronization-heavy workloads**.

 ---